1971 Söderhamn courthouse murders: Events

-On Monday, 1 March 1971, they gathered in a deliberation room inside the regular courtroom at Söderhamn Courthouse in Southeast Hälsingland's judicial district in central Söderhamn.
-There was lawspeaker Yngve Carlson, Cecilia Ekestang, Stockholm, and her lawyer Ingemar Wåhlstedt, Stockholm, as well as home owner Gunnar Bengtsson with his lawyer Olof Fagerström, Hudiksvall.
+On Monday, 1 March 1971, the parties gathered in a deliberation room inside the regular courtroom at Söderhamn Courthouse in Southeast Hälsingland's judicial district in central Söderhamn.
+Present were lawspeaker Yngve Carlson, Cecilia Ekestang, Stockholm, and her lawyer Ingemar Wåhlstedt, Stockholm, as well as home owner Gunnar Bengtsson with his lawyer Olof Fagerström, Hudiksvall.
 It is unclear what happened next, but Bengtsson pulled a gun.
 Lawspeaker Yngve Carlson made it to the threshold towards the corridor when he was hit by Bengtsson's bullets.
 One of the lawyers was hit when he tried to get past Bengtsson via the courtroom.
 Ekestang and one of the lawyers remained on the floor of the deliberation room.
 They had been surprised by Bengtsson just as they sat down at the table to begin the negotiations.

-Due to a strike, there were only six more people in the new building in central i Söderhamn.
+Due to a strike, there were only six more people in the new building in central Söderhamn.
 One of the clerks heard the shots and called the police.
 It quickly became clear who the perpetrator was.
 The police knew Bengtsson and his legal problems well.
 All surrounding police districts were alerted.
 Policemen with bulletproof vests and dogs circled the city.
 The publicity surrounding the case had been unusually large.
 This meant that Bengtsson did not hide his intention to "still fight to the end" to acquaintances.
 The court's staff had heard Bengtsson indicate many times that he would fight as far as he could against what he considered to be a miscarriage of justice.
 Bengtsson had also turned to a legal advice agency a few days earlier.